Brian Araújo

-Brian da Rocha Araújo (born 29 April 2000) is a professional footballer who plays as a goalkeeper for Liga Portugal 2 club Farense.
+Brian da Rocha Araújo (born 29 April 2000) is a professional footballer who plays as a goalkeeper for Liga Portugal 2 club Lusitânia.

 Born in France, he represented Portugal at youth level.

 Club career

 Born in Paris of Portuguese descent, Araújo joined the academy of Gil Vicente F.C. at the age of 13.
 He made his Primeira Liga debut with the club on 4 January 2021, in a 0–0 home draw against B-SAD.

 Following Stanislav Kritsyuk's transfer to FC Zenit Saint Petersburg in September 2021, Araújo acted as backup to Žiga Frelih first and Andrew later.
 He left the Estádio Cidade de Barcelos on 19 May 2025, ending a 12-year relationship.

 On 21 August 2025, Araújo signed a two-year contract with Liga Portugal 2 club S.C.
 Farense.
+At the end of only one, however, he joined Lusitânia F.C. in the same tier.

 International career

 Araújo represented Portugal at under-16 level.
-He was also picked for the under-17 side, but eventually did not appear in any matches.
+He was also picked for the under-17 side, but did not appear in any matches.